Palaestina Prima

 Palaestina Prima or Palaestina I was a Byzantine province that existed from the late 4th century until the Muslim conquest of the Levant in the 630s, in the region of Palestine.
-It was temporarily lost to the Sassanid Empire (Persian Empire) in 614, but re-conquered in 628.
+It included the historical regions of Judea, Samaria and the coastal plain.
+The province was temporarily lost to the Sassanid Empire (Persian Empire) in 614, but re-conquered in 628.